d-khan/Python-exercise/decision.md

 d.
 Write a code which takes ```and```, ```or```, ```not``` as an user input.
 Create a truth table by writing your expressions.
 Display the truth table using ```print()``` function.
 Research how the truth tables for logical operators are structured.

+e.
+To determine whether an integer is even or odd using only a bitwise AND operator. the user will input an integer.
+Your code should utilize the bitwise AND operator to differentiate between even and odd numbers.
+Finally, use the print() function to display the result.
+Avoid using any modulus or remainder operators.

 ### 6. Code revision
 Revise the code using **nested** ```if```, ```elif```, and ```else``` statements, and add comments to clarify the logic.
 ```